JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 ```julia
 julia> Topo_cart = convert2CartData(Topo_Alps, proj);
 ```
-which returns a `CartData` (cartesian data) structure.
-The disadvantage of doing this projection is that the resulting cartesian grid is no longer strictly orthogonal which is a problem for some Cartesian numerical models (e.g., using finite difference discretisations).
+which returns a `CartData` (Cartesian data) structure.
+The disadvantage of doing this projection is that the resulting Cartesian grid is no longer strictly orthogonal which is a problem for some Cartesian numerical models (e.g., using finite difference discretisations).
-We can project the data on a orthogonal grid as well, by first creating appropriately sized orthogonal grids for the tomography and topography:
+We can project the data on an orthogonal grid as well, by first creating appropriately sized orthogonal grids for the tomography and topography:
 ```julia
 julia> Tomo_rect = CartData(XYZGrid(-550.0:10:600, -500.0:10:700, -600.0:5:-17));
 julia> Topo_rect = CartData(XYZGrid(-550.0:1:600, -500.0:1:700, 0));